Common Contract Issues in Business

 - Rights of access: Contracts should also review any facility or infrastructure usage rights between the supplier and buyer, particularly new physical assets owned and operated by the supplier but used by the buyer.

-Many assume supplier service obligations are simply folded into the terms and conditions of a business contract.
+Many assume supplier service obligations are folded into the terms and conditions of a business contract.
 While this can be true — and terms and conditions should spell out servicing obligations — technical jargon, complex legal phrases and overall confusing contract language can obscure the communication of these obligations and cause friction down the road.
 On the other hand, keeping service obligations too broad or too general courts ambiguity.
-Although both suppliers and buyers may feel that each such obligation is "just another transaction", it is important for both to recognize the significant meaning or concern such obligations have for both parties.
+Although both suppliers and buyers may feel that each such obligation is “just another transaction,” it is important for both to recognize the significant meaning or concern such obligations have for both parties.

 It is also worth noting that, when incorporating such obligations, the length of business contracts and time between drafts can further aggravate clear and final understandings of duties.
-Stating supplier service obligations is a balancing act, ideally created in its own dedicated contract section that offers final clarity.
+Stating supplier service obligations is a balancing act, ideally created in its dedicated contract section offering final clarity.

-Last but not least, it is essential to include somewhere in your servicing contract the key performance indicators (KPIs) you intend to measure supplier performance against.
-Providing clear performance metrics is a procurement best practice and a show of good will.
-Doing do allows suppliers to understand what you expect of them and how you intend to track those expectations, rather than leaving satisfaction to situational chance.
+In your servicing contract, it is essential to include the key performance indicators (KPIs) you intend to measure supplier performance against.
+Providing clear performance metrics is a procurement best practice and a show of goodwill.
+Doing so allows suppliers to understand what you expect of them and how you intend to track those expectations, rather than leaving satisfaction to situational chance.

 Vendor KPIs should be tailored to your supply chain and purchasing functions.
 Track what you can manage and what is actually meaningful to your purchasing directors and inbound coordinators.
 This will help validate the usage of performance metrics as well as increase buy-in for their implementation and reviews.